-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 Monday, September 25—Five days after landfall

 The first Trump administration officials visit Puerto Rico to survey the damage.
-They include Brock Long, the administrator of the Federal Emergency Management Agency, and Tom Bossert, a homeland-security adviser.
+They include Brock Long, the administrator of the Federal Emergency-Management Agency, and Tom Bossert, a homeland-security adviser.
 They return to Washington that night.

 “We need to prevent a humanitarian crisis occurring in America.
 Puerto Rico is part of the United States.
-We need to take swift action,” Puerto Rican governor Ricardo Rossello tells CNN.
+We need to take swift action,” Puerto Rican governor Ricardo Rosselló tells CNN.

 The Pentagon issues its first written update entirely about the effort in Puerto Rico.
 It says 2,600 Department of Defense employees are in the territory or the U.S. Virgin Islands.